 Based on a review of the available census data, it was determined that there is a LEP population located within the study area and the predominant language spoken among the LEP population is Spanish.
+Additionally, as part of the field work and community outreach, the project team evaluated the project area to identify any local grocery stores, churches, or community centers that may focus on other languages spoken in the community to ensure notification of the project was provided.
+No additional predominant languages or focus outreach areas were identified within the project area.
 The proposed project had a series of public involvement opportunities, including Public Scoping Meetings, Community Meetings, and Public Meetings.
-A series of Public Hearings will be held for the proposed project in late 2022.
+A series of Public Hearings was held for the proposed project in late 2022.
+Public Hearing materials were made available in both English and Spanish.
 The Public Scoping Meetings and Public Meetings were held at two locations in order to allow all members of the community to have an accessible opportunity to be involved.
 The public involvement opportunities were published in English and Spanish.
 English and Spanish comment forms were available at the meetings and posted on the study webpage.
-A Spanish language interpreter was provided for each public involvement opportunity.
+A Spanish language interpreter to represent both the sign-in and welcome engagement group, engineering department and environmental department was provided for each public involvement opportunity.
 In addition, English translation of any Spanish comment made during the comment period was available, if needed.
-The Public Hearings would be advertised and planned in the same manner as the Public Scoping Meetings and Public Meetings to accommodate the LEP population.
-To the extent possible, Public Meeting/Hearing venues would be chosen that are near public transportation for interested parties that require or choose an alternate form of transportation, some of which may be EJ and/or LEP persons.
+The Public Hearings were advertised and planned in the same manner as the Public Scoping Meetings and Public Meetings to accommodate the LEP population.
+To the extent possible, Public Meeting/Hearing venues were chosen that were near public transportation for interested parties that require or choose an alternate form of transportation, some of which may have been EJ and/or LEP persons.
+Detailed information about the Public Meetings, Community Meetings, and the Public Hearings, including outreach for the LEP population, is included in Section 7.2.